bparanj/Essential-TDD/en/05-scanner/05-scanner.markdown

 # Scanner #

-This example is about a scanner that is used in a checkout counter.
+Let's consider a scanner that is used in a checkout counter.
 When you can scan an item, the name and price of the item is sent to the output console.

 ## Objectives ##

 - How to use Fakes and Mocks ?
 - When to delete a test ?
+- Learn about Open Closed Principle and how to apply it

 ## Writing the First Test ##